 We hope you share our enthusiasm for the special place which is Highcliffe School and welcome an application on behalf of your son or daughter.

 The co-ordinated admission scheme requires parents to apply for a place (New Intake only) at Highcliffe School using the common application form available from your Local Authority.
 Any applications received after 31st March 2021 will be considered as an In- Year application and administered by the school.

-Other Admission Enquiries, Years 7 – 11 (Casual or In-Year Admissions):
+Admission Enquiries, Years 7 – 11 (Casual/In Year Admissions)

 Closing date for receipt of completed forms for normal year of entry will be in accordance with the timetable set down in the respective local authority’s coordinated scheme.

-In the normal year of entry, parents will be informed about the allocation of a place by letter, sent by first class post on 1st March 2019, or the nearest working day after, or alternatively if an online application was placed, parental check can be performed online with the Local Authority.
+In the normal year of entry, parents will be informed about the allocation of a place by letter, sent by first class post on 1st March 2021, or the nearest working day after, or alternatively if an online application was placed, parental check can be performed online with the Local Authority.

 All Dorset residents are responsible for their own transport arrangements, including costs.